 When the news broke that Josh McRoberts was going to become a member of the Miami Heat the city felt pain.
 The city continued to receive more bad news when the Utah Jazz announced that they were going to match Gordon Hayward’s offer sheet from Charlotte.

 That next name that Michael Jordan talked about pairing with Al Jefferson went from promising to bleak.

 Little did fans know that good news would be around the corner.

-Despite conflicting reports on whether or not Lance Stephenson would be likely candidate for the Hornets, yet again Rich Cho rose to the occasion signing Stephenson to a three-year $27 million dollar deal with the third year being a team option.
+Despite conflicting reports on whether or not Lance Stephenson would be the likely candidate for the Hornets, yet again, Rich Cho rose to the occasion signing Stephenson to a three-year, $27 million dollar deal with the third year being a team option.

 Neither of the two draftees are finished products but having Patrick Ewing on staff for Vonleh and Mark Price for Hairston, the young talents have the right tools surrounding them to evolve into quality basketball players.